 |To Order of Bank||Shipper’s endorsement stating DELIVER TO THE ORDER OF “XYZ BANK” and banks’ endorsement stating, DELIVER TO THE ORDER OF “ZYX Client” and ZYX’s company stamp and sign in case he is taking the final delivery or his endorsement stating, DELIVER TO THE ORDER OF “ABC Client” (if the cargo has been further sold)..|

-Now to the question “Can I telex release a negotiable bill of lading”..??
+Now to the question “Can a negotiable bill of lading be telex released..??

-The purpose of the shipper requesting the shipping line for a negotiable bill of lading is that because this bill of lading is a negotiable instrument, the shipper can endorse the bill of lading and sell the goods further to other parties who in turn can sell it to someone else through endorsing the same bill of lading..
+The purpose of the shipper requesting the shipping line for a negotiable bill of lading is so that the shipper can endorse the bill of lading and sell the goods further to other parties who in turn can sell it to someone else by endorsing the same bill of lading..

 Also such cases involving banks, Letter of Credits, sending and receiving original documents manually between parties may take some time and in some cases the receiver might only receive the original documents after the cargo has arrived, especially with short sea transit..

-As I mentioned, a telex release is simply a message advising the destination agent of the shipping line that the shipper has surrendered one or all of the original negotiable bills of lading that were issued and that release maybe given to the consignee without presentation of any original bills of lading..
+As you may know, a telex release is simply a message advising the destination agent of the shipping line that the shipper has surrendered one or all of the original bills of lading that were issued and that release maybe given to the consignee without presentation of any original bills of lading..

 Any alternate views welcome with examples..